India’s cautious response to Myanmar coup

 India granted USD 1.85 billion as development assistance and is currently involved in the USD400 million Kaladan port and highway project in the west of the country.
-It is also investing USD 250 million to connect its landlocked northeastern states with Thailand via Myanmar.
-The military junta expressed strong appreciation to India’s contribution in development efforts through a writeup in a state run daily.
+It is also investing USD 250 million to connect its landlocked north-eastern states with Thailand via Myanmar.
+The military junta expressed strong appreciation for India’s contribution to development efforts through a writeup in a state-run daily.

 Massive student protest in Myanmar